Aging & Health A to Z

 - Eliminate as many sources of stress in the home as possible.

-- Try playing soothing music to relieve stress and agitation.
+- Try playing soothing music to relieve stress.

 - Stay calm, and try simple distractions for agitated or aggressive behavior.

-- If there is a risk that the person with dementia may become aggressive and harm someone, ask your physician whether sedative drugs might be appropriate.
+- If there is a risk that the person with dementia may become aggressive and harm someone, ask the healthcare provider if sedative drugs might be appropriate.
 Unfortunately, these drugs can increase confusion.

 To manage “sundowning”: